The Generation of ´27

-A large proportion of the spanish poets and intellectuals from the generation of ´27 stayed in this residence, where they rediscovered Góngora, a reproached poet who had been forgotten for centuries, and celebrated the three hundred years since his death.
-They travelled to the Madrid cemetery to lay flowers at Larra´s tomb.
-The influence of Juan Ramón Jiménez was decisive in this group, along with the ideas of the Avant-garde, and above all the realism of Federico García Lorca, Luis Bruñel, Salvador Dalí and Rafael Alberti.
+A large proportion of the spanish poets and intellectuals from the generation of ´27 stayed in this residence, where they rediscovered Góngora, a discredited poet who had been forgotten for centuries, and celebrated the three hundredth year annivesary of his death.
+They also travelled to the Madrid cemetery to lay flowers at Larra´s tomb.
+The influence of Juan Ramón Jiménez was decisive in this group, along with the ideas of the Avant-garde, and above all the realism of Federico García Lorca, Luis Buñuel, Salvador Dalí and Rafael Alberti.
 They worried about the more formal aspects of literature rather than compromise.

 The short form and stanza returned.
 In terms of themes they avoided the “interior”, preferring to focus on pure and objective motives.
 They purified reality.
 They distanced themselves from the first person using mediums such as irony, humor and preciosity of language.

 The group was formed by: Pedro Salinas, Jorge Guillén, Gerardo Diego, Dámaso Alonso, Vicente Aleixandre, Federico García Lorca, Luis Cernuda, Manuel Altolaguirre and Rafael Alberti.